 The idea behind USB-C is a simple one.
 You have one type of cable, one type of port, and through them you connect everything you need.
 This means you can use the same cable for hard drives, monitors, audio interfaces, smartphones, tablets, and even for charging your laptop.

-At the other end of the cable there be a different style of connector, such as Micro USB which most smartphones use, Mini USB for other gadgets such as dash cams, Micro USB-B that connects some storage devices, or the squarer USB-B that most printers and some microphones use.
+At the other end of the cable there be a different style of connector, such as Micro USB which many smartphones still use (but not for long as there is evidence Google will insist on all new Android phones supporting USB-C), Mini USB for other gadgets such as dash cams, Micro USB-B that connects some storage devices, or the squarer USB-B that most printers and some microphones use.

 The problem with this arrangement is that it requires you to pack the correct cables at all times, and you can’t guarantee that someone else will have a spare one if yours goes missing.
 They're also darn fiddly, and have to be plugged in with the cable a certain way round.